seezee/WP-FOFT-Loader/readme.txt

 6. Documentation (1): Information about the CSS that the plugin loads by default
 7. Documentation (2): Video tutorials

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= What is the plugin for? =
+### What is the plugin for?

-This plugin template implements and automates [Zach Leatherman's Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
+This plugin template implements and automates [Zach Leatherman’s Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
 This technique is the best compromise between font speed loading and a positive user experience.

 **PROS**